I-2024-5

 The following employees are ineligible for overtime compensation:

-4. Employees at a Grade 15 or above in the Career, Educational, Legal or Management Supervisory Service.
+Employees at Grade 15 or above in the Career, Educational, Legal or Management Supervisory Service.

-Overtime for non-exempt employees is computed under the Fair Labor Standards Act (FLSA).
-Under the FLSA, overtime pay is calculated by multiplying an employee’s “straight time rate of pay” by all overtime hours worked PLUS one-half of the employee’s “hourly regular rate of pay” times all overtime hours worked.
+Under the FLSA, overtime pay for non-exempt employees is calculated by multiplying an employee’s “straight time rate of pay” by all overtime hours worked PLUS one-half of the employee’s “hourly regular rate of pay” times all overtime hours worked.

 Overtime pay for employees designated as “FLSA non-exempt” is computed according to the FLSA.
 FLSA non-exempt employees must receive compensation for overtime hours worked that is requested and approved by a supervisor, or for overtime hours worked by the employee when the supervisor has reason to believe that the employee is “working off the clock.”
 DCHR recommends that agencies work to ensure that managers are aware of, and are properly managing, when employees work outside their scheduled tour of duty.